Oppla-AI/oppla/docs/releases/2025-08-17_oppla_ai_ide_release_notes.md

 Known limitations and considerations
 - Architect profile: full code access only; terminal access is restricted for safety
 - DevOps profile: includes full terminal access for infrastructure management
-- Marketing Specialist profile: restricted to content editing, web search, and file organization; no direct code execution
+- Branding Specialist profile: restricted to content editing, web search, and file organization; no direct code execution
 - As with any new AI prompt system, occasional profile overlap can occur; switching profiles mid-session may reset some context to the new profile’s perspective

 Future improvements (tentative)